FoxinTale/MarsExplorer-VRE-Freestyle/readme.md

 In the meantime, open Github Desktop and clone https://github.com/FoxinTale/MarsExplorer-VRE-Freestyle into a folder, but remove the Freestyle leaving just "MarsExplorer-VRE".
 And now we wait for Unity to finish compiling.
-Once it does and the main window is visible with an empty scene, close Unity.
+Once it does and the main window is visible with an empty scene, close both Unity and Github Desktop.
 Now, copy and replace the contents of "MarsExplorer-VRE" into the other folder "MarsExplorer-VRE-Freestyle".

-Now delete the whole "MarsExplorer-VRE" folder.
+Then delete the whole "MarsExplorer-VRE" folder and reopen Github Desktop.
+It'll complain about not being able to find the folder anymore, but just use the "locate" button to point it towards the "MarsExplorer-VRE-Freestyle" folder.

+Re-open Unity now via opening the project in VCC.
+Once it loads up, at the bottom bar should be a file window like thing with the contents of the assets folder visible.
+Double click the scenes folder and drag the "SampleScene" over to the Heirarchy window on the left.
+Right click the "Untitled Scene" and remove it.

+The final step is, on the top look for a "VR Chat SDK" section on the ribbon.
+Click it and go down to "show control panel" click and drag this to the right side of the Unity window next to the Inspector tab and then sign in to VR Chat there.

+Hopefully, that is it.